icardus/icardus/README.md

 # Hi, I'm Ignasi 👋

-I'm a front-end web developer specialized in Web design based in Barcelona.
+I'm a front-end web developer specialized in web design based in Barcelona.

 ## Find me around the web 🌎:
 - Currently working at <a href="https://www.capdevilajoiers.com">Capdevila Joiers i Argenters</a> and <a href="https://www.banjosites.com">Banjosites</a> as a front-end web developer.